vbucode/translate-words-to-dictionary/README.md

 translate in translate.google.com (upload in documents)

-download translated file, convert to txt, rename to "translit-translated.txt" in second.py, run
+download translated file, convert to txt, rename to "translit-translated.txt" in second.py